Kaptensanders/smhi-waterflow/README.md

 ## Lovelace Card

-This integration includes a companion Lovelace card for visualizing the waterflow data.
-For installation and configuration instructions, please see the [card's README](./smhi-waterflow-card/README.md).
+There is a companion Lovelace card for visualizing the waterflow data.
 Find it at https://github.com/Kaptensanders/smhi-waterflow-card

 ## Troubleshooting